BOA (drag queen)

-BOA (an abbreviation for Bitch on Arrival) is the stage name of Ryan Boa, a drag performer most known for competing on season 1 of Canada's Drag Race.
+BOA (an abbreviation for Bitch on Arrival) is the stage name of Ryan William Boa (born May 9, 1995), a drag performer most known for competing on season 1 of Canada's Drag Race.

 Early life

 Boa was born in Windsor, Ontario.

 Career

-BOA worked as a drag queen for six years before competing on season 1 of Canada's Drag Race, where he placed seventh.
+Boa's drag persona is BOA.
+BOA worked as a drag queen for six years before competing on season 1 of Canada's Drag Race, where she placed seventh.

-In May 2015, BOA was physically attacked after a show by a man he had brought home to hang out with following a performance, after the attacker pressured BOA to have sex and BOA declined.
-The attacker broke BOA's nose, and stole his wallet, laptop and cellphone.
-He was arrested two weeks later in Vancouver, British Columbia, following another unrelated crime, and was identified as BOA's attacker; in September 2016 he pled guilty to the robbery and a breach of probation charge from prior crimes, although the physical assault charge was dropped.

-BOA has since continued to speak out about the issue of violence in the LGBTQ+ community, including speaking about the incident in a Canada's Drag Race episode.

 In 2021, she released the debut single "Gettin' It Done".

-In July 2021, she performed alongside Juice Boxx, Anastarzia Anaquway, Farra N. Hyte and TroyBoy at the inaugural Drag Starz at the Manor, a new drag event in Guelph, Ontario.
+In July 2021, she performed alongside Juice Boxx, Anastarzia Anaquway and others at the inaugural Drag Starz at the Manor, a new drag event in Guelph, Ontario.